-GENERAL EDUCATION (Bachelor of Arts-High School Grade 7-12 page 159) 42 hours PSC 1429 or PSC 1449 should be chosen to fulfill the lab science requirement

-ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Arts)

-MAJOR - Social Studies Composite

-SECONDARY PROFESSIONAL EDUCATION

-Total Hours in Degree Program 129 hours

-Social Studies Composite-Teaching Major(66) 54 hours

-History Major(39) 33 hours

-(See description of the History Major above)

-HIS 4001 TEXES Review: Social Studies

-Economics

-ECO 2301 Principles of Macroeconomics

-ECO 2302 Principles of Microeconomics

-Geography

-GEG 2310 Introduction to World Geography

-Government(12) 6 hours

-GOV 2311 American Government(3) 0 hours

-GOV 2340 Social Studies of Texas(3) 0 hours

-Three hours chosen from

-GOV 2390 Legislative Process: Fed, St, and Local 3 hours

-GOV 3301 American Jurisprudence

-GOV 4304 American Political Culture

-Three hours chosen from

-GOV 3321 Comparative Government

-GOV 4389 U.S. Foreign Policy and I.R.
-Theory 3 hours

-Sociology or Psychology

-SOC 1311 Introduction to Sociology

-OR PSY 1311 Introduction to Psychology

-Social Studies Elective

-Any other course from ECO, GEG, SOC, or PSY

-\Hours may include HIS 1310, HIS 1320 and/or GOV 2311, and GOV 2340, which are a part of the General Education requirements for the BA degree for Grade 7 - Grade 12 teacher certification.
+GENERAL EDUCATION (Bachelor of Arts-High School Grade e 7-12 page 151) 42 hours PSC 1429 or PSC 1449 should be chosen to fulfill the lab science e requirement ADDITIONAL DEGREE REQUIREMENTS (Bachelor of Arts) 12 hours TECHNOLOGY COMPONENT 3 hours MAJOR - Social Studies Composite (66) 54 hours SECONDARY PROFESSIONAL EDUCATION (21) 18 hours Total Hours in Degree Program 129 hours Social Studies Composite-Teaching Major History Major (39) 33 hours (See description of the History Major above) HIS 4001 TExES Review: Social Studies 0 hours Economics 6 hours ECO 2301 Introduction to Macroeconomics 3 hours ECO 2302 Introduction to Microeconomics 3 hours Geography 3 hours GEG 2310 Introduction to World Geography 3 hours Government (12) 6 hours GOV 2311 American Government (3) 0 hours GOV 2340 Social Studies of Texas (3) 0 hours Three hours Advanced Government chosen from 3 hours GOV 2390 Legislative Process: Fed, St, and Local 3 hours GOV 3301 American Jurisprudence 3 hours GOV 4304 American Political Culture 3 hours Three hours Advanced Government chosen from 3 hours GOV 3321 Comparative Government 3 hours GOV 4389 U.S. Foreign Policy and I.R.
+Theory 3 hours Sociology or Psychology 3 hours SOC 1311 Introduction to Sociology 3 hours OR PSY 1311 Introduction to Psychology 3 hours Social Studies Elective 3 hours Any other course from ECO, GEG, SOC, or PSY 3 hours Hours may include HIS 1310, HIS 1320 and/or GOV 231 1, and GOV 2340, which are a part of the General Education requirements for the BA degree for G rade 7 - Grade 12 teacher certification.
+Completion of these courses will fulfill the requirement in n both areas, but the hours may be counted

 Completion of these courses will fulfill the requirement in both areas, but the hours may be counted towards the degree one time only.